 2x longer battery operation in portable displays

-TADF is achieved in an integrated system of dopant, host and transport materials.
+In an OLED, efficient TADF emitters are achieved in an integrated system of the emitter itself and its surrounding materials, the host and transport materials.
 CYNORA is developing such systems with its customers and partners.
-Our R&D covers all development aspects from simulation to device fabrication, constantly collaborating with the costumers at all development stages.
+Our R&D covers all development aspects in a connected closed-loop approach from the simulation of the materials to device fabrication and testing, constantly collaborating with the costumers at all development stages.
 This efficient approach ensures a fast progress towards the best material set for the customer.

 Photophysics & Simulation

-Our ideas for new materials are studied first using DFT (density functional theory).
-With such quantum chemical calculations, it is possible to predict important properties of emitters, like their color or their TADF potential.
+CYNORA uses various levels of computational material design: CYNORA’s ideas for new materials are studied first in a First-Principle Quantum Chemistry Screening approach, using e.g. DFT (density functional theory) and machine learning (ML).
+CYNORA’s pioneering strategy allows for predicting important properties of emitters, like their color or their TADF potential.
+In addition, we include tailor-made AI guided In-silico synthesis for the creating of virtual libraries based on high-volume molecular syntheses.
 Promising candidates are then successively selected for synthesis.
-Besides this screening, DFT calculations are also performed to gain a better understanding of exceptionally good material families and to support the interpretation of complex experimental results.
+Besides this screening, we focus on innovative Quantum- and Analytical-Data fed Machine Learning Approaches to gain a better understanding of exceptionally good material families via e.g. Heat Maps of structure-property relationships, and to support the interpretation of complex experimental results.

-The synthesis division is responsible for the production of our materials for the customers, as well as for the research and development of new and innovative luminescent materials.
+The synthesis division is responsible for delivering our electronic grade ultra-pure organic functional materials for our research and development, as well as for our customers.
+We have gained operational excellence for high-throughput syntheses, and have installed several tools for real-time monitoring of synthesis KPIs via web-based data monitoring.
+Due to our excellent trained members, we can handle high-complex synthetic routes towards our target materials.
+Our in-house scale-up expertise enables us to directly deliver our lead candidates to our customers.
 Depending on the requirements, synthesis of up to several hundred grams is possible.
 At the end of the material synthesis, sublimation steps are performed to achieve the highest possible purity for vacuum- based processing.

 Detailed material analytics